 When looking for inspiration, don't limit yourself to just looking at other logos.
 While that can be a great starting point, try observing everything around you and soak up all the inspiration you can find.

 When you're actively looking for inspiration, you'll find it in some of the most unexpected places.
-For example, the colour of a flower or a leaf's shape will give you some ideas.
-You'll start noticing different fonts instead of reading the message, and you'll see how different colours and fonts trigger different emotions.
+For example, the color of a flower or a leaf's shape will give you some ideas.
+You'll start noticing different fonts instead of reading the message, and you'll see how different colors and fonts trigger different emotions.